customgento/docs/pages/tier-prices-for-configurable-products-m2.md

 ![Tier Prices With CustomGento_ConfigurableTierPrices - Respective Tier Price]({{ "images/tier-prices-for-configurable-products-m2/tier-prices-after-respective.png" }} "Tier Prices With CustomGento_ConfigurableTierPrices")

+### Simple Products Visible In Catalog
+Given your simple products, which are assigned to configurable products, are also visible in the catalog individually: If the customer adds such simple products to the cart plus their respective configurable counterparts, both quantities will be combined and respected for the tier price calculation.

 ## Requirements
 - PHP `~7.0.0||~7.1.0||~7.2.0||~7.3.0`
 - magento/framework `~101.0.0||~102.0.0`